-Jeffrey Moss D.D.S., C.N.S., D.A.C.B.N.
+Jeffrey Moss, D.D.S., C.N.S., D.A.C.B.N.
 Methylation and controversies of folic acid vs. natural folate.
 May 20 2017

 Moss and Berkson discuss health issues related to the MTHFR polymorphism.
-But there’s another important and not well-recognized problem; the different impacts of supplementing with “synthetic” folic versus “natural” folate, especially on people with the MRHFR polymorphism.
+But there’s another important and not well-recognized problem: the different impacts of supplementing with “synthetic” folic versus “natural” folate, especially on people with the MRHFR polymorphism.

-Most people and even many physicians, do not realize that folic acid is not a natural vitamin.
+Most people and even many physicians do not realize that folic acid is not a natural vitamin.
 It’s a “synthetic” version of the natural vitamin folate.

 Remember, natural folate couldn’t be stabilized to be used inside vitamin products inside a bottle that would sit on shelves for months.
 So a synthetic version was the answer at that time.

-Fast forward to today, industry can now stabilize natural folate.
+Fast forward to today, and the industry can now stabilize natural folate.
 But new questions arise.
 Is it better to use the less costly synthetic folic acid or the more costly natural folate version?
 What are the differences?
 What are the health risks?
 Which version works better for what conditions?

-It has been suggested that folic acid supplementation will mask a vitamin B12 deficiency; leading to the thought that perhaps MTHF supplementation is “always” best.
+It has been suggested that folic acid supplementation will mask a vitamin B12 deficiency, leading to the thought that perhaps MTHF supplementation is “always” best.
 We discuss if this is true… or not.

 Dr. Moss’s research has led him to feel that folic acid supplementation has been unfairly maligned, but he still favors MTHF supplementation for everyone, including individuals with the MTHFR polymorphism.
-But he is very firm on how dosage can help or harm you and this is reflected in the doctor’s line of nutrients he has developed.
+But he is very firm on how dosage can help or harm you, and this is reflected in the doctor’s line of nutrients he has developed.

 Moss introduces the unappreciated yet critical concept of “unreduced folic acid” and the potential health issues surrounding it.
-We discuss exact dosages of folic acid and folate that are needed to avoid unhealthy excessive levels of unreduced folic acid.
+We discuss exact dosages of folic acid and folate that are needed to avoid unhealthy, excessive levels of unreduced folic acid.

-We discuss the controversial issue of folic acid supplementation in people with cancer, a history of cancer or those at high risk of developing cancer.
+We discuss the controversial issue of folic acid supplementation in people with cancer, a history of cancer, or those at high risk of developing cancer.

 Behind the scenes, unknown to many, there has been a growing debate revolving around food fortification because it contains folic acid.
 We discuss how folic acid in excess may be contributing to the rise of cancers and in making pre-existing cancer cells proliferate (grow out of control).